2025 AGENDA

 Hishaam Jambocus PEng, CEng, MCBISE, RPEM, PMP, Grundfos Canada

-4:00 PM - 4:30 PM
+3:55 PM - 4:35 PM

 This session explores how behavioral science, industry collaboration, and innovation intersect to accelerate building retrofits.
 By aligning retrofit solutions with real-world user behavior and scaling them through strategic partnerships, we can drive greater adoption, improve usability, and deliver measurable impact across the built environment.

-Natalia Cooper Joanna Jackson Sepideh Masoudinejad
+Natalia Cooper Sepideh Masoudinejad Randal Froebelius Victoria Coffin Myha Truong-Regan

 4:35 PM - 4:40 PM